wp-plugins/dvk-social-sharing/readme.txt

 Have a look at the [frequently asked questions](http://wordpress.org/plugins/dvk-social-sharing/faq/) section for some examples of additional customization.

 == Changelog ==

+= 1.2.2 - April 30, 2014 =

+**Fixes**

+- Fixed not being able to save all "auto add to .." checkboxes unchecked

 = 1.2.1 - April 29, 2014 =
 **Additions**